-10. The General Committee draws the attention of the General Assembly to paragraph 20 of resolution 75/325, in which the Assembly recognized the value of holding interactive inclusive thematic debates on current issues of critical importance to the international community, called for the rationalizing of such debates to ensure high-level attendance, called upon the President of the General Assembly to be mindful of the regular agenda of the Assembly when organizing such debates and urged Member States to be mindful of existing mandates when considering new mandates for meetings of the Assembly, and, in that regard, to refrain from mandating recurring high-level and commemorative meetings where possible.

-11. The General Committee also draws the attention of the General Assembly to paragraph 30 of resolution 75/325, in which the Assembly emphasized that the General Assembly and its Main Committees, at the seventy-sixth session, in consultation with Member States, should continue their consideration of and make concrete proposals for the further biennialization, triennialization, clustering and elimination of items on the agenda of the Assembly, including through the introduction of a sunset clause, with the clear consent of the sponsoring State or States, taking into account the relevant recommendations of the Ad Hoc Working Group on the Revitalization of the Work of the General Assembly, during the seventy-sixth session of the Assembly and encouraged the General Committee to play a more active role in this regard, in line with the rules of procedure of the Assembly.

-12. The General Committee further draws the attention of the General Assembly to paragraph 39 of resolution 75/325, in which the Assembly invited the General Assembly and its Main Committees and the Economic and Social Council and its subsidiary bodies to strengthen synergies and complementarities in their respective work and outcomes, in line with resolution 73/341, when covering interrelated issues, as appropriate, paragraph 41 of the same resolution, in which the Assembly requested the General Committee, while exercising its functions under rule 40 of the rules of procedure of the Assembly, and within its mandate, to also consider discussing gaps, overlaps and duplication and make recommendations to Member States for consideration, and paragraph 42, also of the same resolution, in which the Assembly encouraged the President of the General Assembly and the President of the Economic and Social Council to continue to convene an annual joint briefing, highlighting the connection between agenda items and their interlinkages across the 2030 Agenda for Sustainable Development.
+- 10. The General Committee may wish to draw the attention of the General Assembly to paragraph 20 of resolution 75/325, in which the Assembly recognized the value of holding interactive inclusive thematic debates on current issues of critical importance to the international community, called for the rationalizing of such debates to ensure high-level attendance, called upon the President of the General Assembly to be mindful of the regular agenda of the Assembly when organizing such debates and urged Member States to be mindful of existing mandates when considering new mandates for meetings of the Assembly, and, in that regard, to refrain from mandating recurring high-level and commemorative meetings where possible. - 11.
+The General Committee may also wish to draw the attention of the General Assembly to paragraph 30 of resolution 75/325, in which the Assembly emphasized that the General Assembly and its Main Committees, at the seventy-sixth session, in consultation with Member States, should continue their consideration of and make concrete proposals for the further biennialization, triennialization, clustering and elimination of items on the agenda of the Assembly, including through the introduction of a sunset clause, with the clear consent of the sponsoring State or States, taking into account the relevant recommendations of the Ad Hoc Working Group on the Revitalization of the Work of the General Assembly, during the seventy-sixth session of the Assembly and encouraged the General Committee to play a more active role in this regard, in line with the rules of procedure of the Assembly. - 12.
+The General Committee may further wish to draw the attention of the General Assembly to paragraph 39 of resolution 75/325, in which the Assembly invited the General Assembly and its Main Committees and the Economic and Social Council and its subsidiary bodies to strengthen synergies and complementarities in their respective work and outcomes, in line with resolution 73/341, when covering interrelated issues, as appropriate, paragraph 41 of the same resolution, in which the Assembly requested the General Committee, while exercising its functions under rule 40 of the rules of procedure of the Assembly, and within its mandate, to also consider discussing gaps, overlaps and duplication and make recommendations to Member